-Did you know that around two-thirds of Brits say that their work makes them stressed?
+Did you know that around two-thirds of all Brits say that their work makes them feel stressed?

 So what are the benefits of yoga and the Five Tibetan Rites?
 What makes it as good for the mind as it is the body?

 In this article, we’re going to look at the main benefits of regularly doing the Five Tibetan Rites, how you can use them to increase your energy and vitality, improve your health through the yoga poses in them, and improve your overall well-being.

 There are approximately 45 different types of yoga, each with its own principles, practices, and rituals, and the Five Tibetan Rites make up part of this list.

 The Five Tibetan Rites, as you may already know if you are a passionate yogi or have read some of our other posts, is a system of exercises, poses, and rituals that involves five principal positions performed in a specific order which is said to improve how your life force energy circulates.

 - Rabbit To Camel Pose